The Rules

 General Classification // Race Finish

-We award two types of finish for the Transcontinental Race, a CATEGORY FINISH and a COMPLETION.
-The objective is to distinguish and reward those riding a true solo or pairs effort, therefore qualifying for a position in their chosen classification.
-This qualification for the CATEGORY FINISH requires a higher level of scrutiny over the basic Rules and therefore a higher level of diligence from riders.
+We award two types of finish for the Transcontinental Race, a GENERAL CLASSIFICATION FINISH and a RACE FINISH.
+The objective is to distinguish and reward those riding a true solo or pairs effort, therefore qualifying for a position in their chosen category.
+This qualification for the GENERAL CLASSIFICATION FINISH requires a higher level of scrutiny over the basic rules and therefore a higher level of diligence from riders.
 Put simply...

-1. If all 10 RULES are observed then riders are awarded a COMPLETION and are included in the register of finishers, listed in time order.
+1. If all 10 RULES are observed then riders are awarded a RACE FINISH.

-2. If, as above, all RULES are observed AND the conditions for QUALIFICATION are met then riders will be awarded a CATEGORY FINISH and be given a finishing position in the general classification for solo or pairs and as well as being listed in the register of finishers.
+2. If, as above, all RULES are observed AND the conditions for QUALIFICATION are met then riders will be awarded a GENERAL CLASSIFICATION FINISH and be given a finishing position in the solo or pairs category.

-In the presence of doubt Rules compliance is generally assumed, qualification must be proved.
-If a category finish is desired it is in the rider’s interests to actively avoid doubt.
+In the presence of doubt Rules compliance is generally assumed, but qualification for GC must be proved.
+If a GC finish is desired it is in the rider’s interests to actively avoid doubt.
 Where evidence of rule infringements is present the organisers will act accordingly.

 Conditions for Qualification

-Riders will qualify for Solo or Pairs general classification if:
+Riders will qualify for the Solo or Pairs General Classification if:

 1. They begin and finish the race under the same classification (solo or pair).